Thirty days in the Land of fear, Yemen — Egypttoday is The first Egyptian newspaper in the cross fire in Taiz—

 469 cases of disabilities

 The city, which is known as the cultural capital of Yemen, still resists.
-It is besieged from the north, east and west, without an exit except the south side. crisis in Taiz is different from other governorates.
+It is besieged from the north, east and west, without an exit except the south side.
+Taiz is considered the most densely populated, has 5 million inhabitants The governorate includes 23 directorates, 16 of them are liberated, and there are still confrontations to liberate the rest. crisis in Taiz is different from other governorates.
 Houthis surround the city from the top of the mountains around it, as Taiz is surrounded by many huge mountains that are difficult to secure or control.

 According to the people we met, the reason for the prolongation of the war in Taiz may be its geographical nature.
 Siege, sniping, mines and indiscriminate slaying are widespread in the city.
 The infrastructure is destroyed, and the health sector has been destroyed by 80 percent.
 It has only 4 hospitals and most of the medical staff are displaced, while the rest are working under sniper fire, and they are subject to be kidnapped at any moment.